 However, you can also use regular copy paper or marker paper.
-If you choose regular paper, be sure to use a lightbox to see the lines through the paper.
+If you choose regular paper, use a lightbox to see the lines through the paper.

 Copy paper is thinner than calligraphy paper, so it’s essential to use a light touch when writing.
-Else, the ink will bleed through the paper and make your letters challenging to read.
+Otherwise, the ink will bleed through the paper, making reading your letters challenging.

-Marker paper is thicker than copy paper, so it can handle more ink without bleeding.
+Marker paper is thicker than copy paper so that it can handle more ink without bleeding.
 However, the surface of marker paper is not as smooth as calligraphy paper, so your letters may not be as precise.

 How to Hold the Brush Pen?

-Now that you have chosen the right brush pen and prepared your paper, it’s time to learn how to hold the pen.
+Now that you have chosen the right brush pen and prepared your paper, it’s time to learn how to hold it.
 The best way to hold the brush pen is to “pencil grip.”